ietf-rats-wg/eat/draft-ietf-rats-eat.md

 The identifier for this profile is "urn:ietf:rfc:rfcTBD".

-[^to-be-removed]
+[^to-be-removed-1]

-[^to-be-removed]: RFC Editor: please replace rfcTBD with this RFC number and remove this note.
+[^to-be-removed-1]: RFC Editor: please replace rfcTBD with this RFC number and remove this note.

 | Issue | Profile Definition |
 | CBOR/JSON | CBOR MUST be used  |